-Our advertising campaign will continue to promote the previous No-Zone and Smooth Operator messages regarding the dangers of cutting-off trucks and tailgating while integrating the new "Our Roads Our Safety" messages.
-We will present graphic and worded messages on
+Our advertising campaign will continue to promote the ADAPT (previously No-Zone and Smooth Operator) messages regarding the dangers of cutting-off trucks and tailgating while integrating the new "Our Roads Our Safety" messages.
+We will present graphic and worded messages on highway static and digital billboards, gas pump toppers, broadcast and Internet radio ads, and Internet social media.
+It is estimated that our CMV safety related outreach media efforts, as in past years, will generate over 40 million media impressions.

-TOTAL OTHER Costs: \$317,900
+TOTAL OTHER Costs: \$334,900

-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan

-The comprehensive spending plan is auto-populated from all line items in the tables and is in read-only format.
+The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
+Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).